 Scan QR Codes to make a phone call or send an email

-Another appealing way of using QR Codes for retail marketing is to link your discount coupons and offers to the QR code and combine it with an advertising slogan or tagline that compels customers to scan your QR codes.
+Another appealing way of using QR Codes in the retail industry is to link your discount coupons and offers to the QR Code and combine it with an advertising slogan or tagline that compels customers to scan your QR Codes.
 For example, if you sell Lightroom presets, you can give customers a discount on their first purchase.

 QR Codes linked to sign-up forms are useful for retailers to gather customer emails and contact details.
 This type of lead generation can help a business keep its customers updated continuously.
 Customers, in particular, can be updated about the availability of products and new launches.
 Alternatively, retailers can link QR Codes to feedback forms that help in tracking and understanding customer behavior and patterns.

-Scan QR Code to view the store location on maps
+Scan retail QR Code to view the store location on maps

 Retailers can print QR Codes on display ads and help customers navigate to the nearest outlet through Google Maps.
 Alternatively, you can connect QR Codes to an indoor navigation map to help in navigating to a specific section within the store.